Results 1 to 21 of 21

 I doubt you have a blown head gasket.
 I am questioning what coolant is in there.
 These cars are rather picky on what fluids can and can't be used, which lead to failure (ie could have damaged your water pump).

-I hate it when my car acts like a little bitch, treating me like the bitch
+I hate it when my car acts like a little bitch, treating me like a bitch

 10. #10